 Current risks are identified and evaluated as to their significance and probability of occurrence by the Executive Management Team with input from the internal and independent auditors.
 All such risks are assigned a risk owner who is responsible for managing and mitigating the risk.
 Risk management is an ongoing process.
 The Audit Committee formally reviews the latest Risk Register twice a year.
 The Committee takes into account feedback from the auditors and it provides feedback to the Executive.
-Risks identified in the Risk Register are considered and referenced in the workplans for each department and highlighted in significant projects.
+Risks identified in the Risk Register are considered and referenced in the work plans for each department and highlighted in significant projects.

 Risk mitigation occurs in a variety of ways.
-For example, monitoring regular management information (exception reporting), obtaining suitable insurance cover, investment diversification, ensuring certain administrative procedures such as regular password changes and the segregation of duties, providing employee training, monitoring legislative changes for their impact on the Health Professions Council's operations and maintaining a system of accountability.
+For example, monitoring regular management information (exception reporting), obtaining suitable insurance cover, investment diversification, ensuring certain administrative procedures such as regular password changes and the segregation of duties, providing employee training, monitoring legislative changes for their impact on the Health Professions Council operations and maintaining a system of accountability.
 To elaborate, it includes:

-- ensuring consideration of the Council's strategic objectives in reacting to change brought about by UK legislation and other external pressures; - reviewing and updating the operating procedures; - ensuring suitable system and physical infrastructures are in place; - ensuring employees are adequately briefed and trained in order to respond to change; - ensuring that corporate governance best practice, as appropriate to the Council, is maintained and updated to meet changing requirements; - constructing comprehensive budgeting and forecasting models to produce an annual Budget and Five Year Plan which are reviewed and agreed by the Council; - ensuring regular reviews by the Council and the Finance and Resources Committee of monthly and annual financial performance against forecasts; - ensuring ongoing audits by the internal and external auditors, and specialist information technology / service security providers; - obtaining external, specialist advice on legislative compliance in a range of areas; - setting performance targets to measure financial and other performance, including individual goals and objectives for departments and managers; - clearly defining and monitoring procedures for the authorisation and control of revenue and expenditure; - operating within the dictates of financial regulations, policies and procedures; - ensuring clear documentation of operating procedures and processes to maintain ISO accreditation; and - regular quality audits of HPC processes by the British Standards Intuition that are riskbased.
+- ensuring consideration of the Council's strategic objectives in reacting to change brought about by UK legislation and other external pressures; - reviewing and updating the operating procedures; - ensuring suitable system and physical infrastructures are in place; - ensuring employees are adequately briefed and trained in order to respond to change; - ensuring that corporate governance best practice, as appropriate to the Council, is maintained and updated to meet changing requirements; - constructing comprehensive budgeting and forecasting models to produce an annual Budget and Five Year Plan which are reviewed and agreed by the Council; - ensuring regular reviews by the Council and the Finance and Resources Committee of monthly and annual financial performance against forecasts; - ensuring ongoing audits by the Internal & External Auditors, and specialist Information Technology/Service security providers; - obtaining external specialist advice on legislative compliance in a range of areas; - setting performance targets to measure financial and other performance, including individual goals and objectives for departments and managers; - clearly defining and monitoring procedures for the authorisation and control of revenue and expenditure; - operating within the dictates of the Financial Regulations, financial policies & procedures; and - ensuring clear documentation of operating procedures and processes to maintain ISO accreditation. - Regular quality audits of HPC processes by the British Standards Intuition that are risk based.